 Styles of Head Covering

 If anyone were to claim that a certain type of lace mantilla should always be used while in a chapel, that person would be wrong.
 First, head covering isn’t just for the chapel.
 It’s for public prayer, and public prayer can happen anywhere.
 Second, while St Paul made it crystal clear that head covering is the custom, the Church has no other custom it wishes to burden people with.
-That means neither St Paul, nor anyone else, is going to mandate a certain kind of head covering on Christian women.
+That means neither St Paul, nor anyone else, is going to mandate a certain style of head covering.

 That being said, the lace mantilla is extremely popular in the West, and has been the norm for at least a few hundred years.
 Nevertheless, there is nothing “official” about it.
 When we look back over the last 20 centuries, the only thing we can say about the lace mantilla is that it happens to be a popular style that is relatively modern.
 By modern, we mean the last few centuries.
 Some women love them.
 Others don’t.
 Again, we’re talking about popularity here.
 It’s certainly not mandated, never was, and never will be.